Online GPU Energy Optimization with Switching-Aware Bandits: Abstract

 \section{Abstract}

-Energy consumption has become a critical design metric and a limiting factor in the development of future computing architectures, from small wearable devices to large-scale leadership computing facilities.
-The predominant methods in energy management optimization are focused on CPUs.
-However, GPUs are increasingly significant and account for the majority of energy consumption in heterogeneous high performance computing (HPC) systems.
-Moreover, they typically rely on either purely offline training or a hybrid of offline and online training, which are impractical and lead to energy loss during data collection.
-Therefore, this paper studies a novel and practical online energy optimization problem for GPUs in HPC scenarios.
-The problem is challenging due to the inherent performance-energy trade-offs of GPUs, the exploration \& exploitation dilemma across frequencies, and the lack of explicit performance counters in GPUs.
-To address these challenges, we formulate the online energy consumption optimization problem as a multi-armed bandit framework and develop a novel bandit based framework {\m}. {\m} is designed to dynamically adjust GPU core frequencies in real-time, reducing energy consumption with minimal impact on performance.
-Specifically, the proposed framework {\m} (1) balances the performance-energy trade-off in the reward function, (2) effectively navigates the exploration \& exploitation dilemma when adjusting GPU core frequencies online, and (3) leverages the ratio of GPU core utilization to uncore utilization as a real-time GPU performance metric.
-Experiments on a wide range of real-world HPC benchmarks demonstrate that {\m} can achieve substantial energy savings.
-The code of {\m} is available at https://github.com/XiongxiaoXu/EnergyUCB-Bandit.
+Energy consumption has become a bottleneck for future computing architectures, from wearable devices to leadership-class supercomputers.
+Existing energy management techniques largely target CPUs, even though GPUs now dominate power draw in heterogeneous high performance computing (HPC) systems.
+Moreover, many prior methods rely on either purely offline or hybrid offline and online training, which is impractical and results in energy inefficiencies during data collection.
+In this paper, we introduce a practical online GPU energy optimization problem in a HPC scenarios.
+The problem is challenging because (1) GPU frequency scaling exhibits performance–energy trade-offs, (2) online control must balance exploration and exploitation, and (3) frequent frequency switching incurs non-trivial overhead and degrades quality of service (QoS).
+To address the challenges, we formulate online GPU energy optimization as a multi-armed bandit problem and propose {\m}, a lightweight UCB-based controller that dynamically adjusts GPU core frequency in real time to save energy.
+Specifically, {\m} (1) defines a reward that jointly captures energy and performance using a core-to-uncore utilization ratio as a proxy for GPU throughput, (2) employs optimistic initialization and UCB-style confidence bonuses to accelerate learning from scratch, and (3) incorporates a switching-aware UCB index and a QoS-constrained variant that enforce explicit slowdown budgets while discouraging unnecessary frequency oscillations.
+Extensive experiments on real-world workloads from the world's third fastest supercomputer Aurora show that {\m} achieves substantial energy savings with modest slowdown and that the QoS-constrained variant reliably respects user-specified performance budgets.